Reduce Pain with TMJ Treatment

 Signs and Symptoms of TMJ

 It can be frustrating to have pain and not know what is causing it.
 Your TMJ dentist can help you find answers.
 Clearly state the location and severity of your pain.
-A TMJ specialist can easily pinpoint if you are having TMJ symptoms.
+A TMJ dentist can easily pinpoint if you are having TMJ symptoms.

 - Pain in the jaw